The Average Return on the Dow Jones During Its Lifetime

 The Dow Jones Industrial Average is a market index of 30 blue-chip U.S. companies covering most sectors of the economy, except transportation and utilities.
-Since its inception on May 26, 1896, according to a fact sheet published by S&P; Dow Jones Indexes.
-On May 25, 2012, the Dow closed at 12,454.83, representing a compounded annual growth rate of 5.05 percent over 116 years.
-However, the stocks in the index have changed over the years.
-In fact, of the 12 initial companies, only General Electric is still a Dow stock.
+Since its inception on May 26, 1896, the Dow Jones average rate of return each year has been 5.42 percent, but the market has changed significantly during those 122 years.

 The performance data over certain periods are more informative.
-For example, the historical data suggest that the Dow had a compounded annual growth rate of 7.55 percent from a close of 2,002.85 on Jan.
+For example, the historical data suggest that the Dow Jones average rate of return had a compounded annual growth rate of 7.55 percent from a close of 2,002.85 on Jan.
 8, 1987 to a closing value of 12,359.92 on Jan.
 6, 2012, just 25 years later.
 The data also suggest that the compounded annual return was about 4.3 percent over the 91 years before 1987.

-The Dow is a widely followed and reported index because it is a reasonably accurate reflection of overall stock market performance.
+The Dow Jones today is a widely followed and reported index because it is a reasonably accurate reflection of overall stock market performance.
 Although it has only 30 stocks, the index performs similarly to indexes that have hundreds of stocks.
-These indexes include the Dow Jones U.S. Total Stock Market Index, which covers virtually the entire U.S. stock market, and the S&P; 500, which covers 500 of the largest U.S. companies across all economic sectors.
+These indexes include the Dow Jones U.S. Total Stock Market Index, which covers virtually the entire U.S. stock market, and the S&P 500, which covers 500 of the largest U.S. companies across all economic sectors.
 Major global indexes, such as the Japanese Nikkei 225 and the German DAX, tend to follow significant up and down price movements in the Dow.